PhilippSalvisberg/docker-odb/README.md

 	The log should look as follows:

-		found files in /u01/app/oracle/oradata Using them instead of initial database ORACLE instance started.
+		Found data files in /u01/app/oracle/oradata, initial database does not need to be created.
+		ORACLE instance started.

 		Total System Global Area  629145600 bytes